 “Let the beauty we love be what we do."

-The book explores how a life inside the church led to a life outside the church, and the painful and glorious things that happened along the way.
+I'm finishing my first book, a spiritual memoir about how a life inside the church led to a life outside the church, and the painful and glorious things that happened along the way.